 A quicker way to get in touch is to contact the translation editors directly.
 On the list of current teams, the “Team” link will lead you to the locale’s page where you will find a list of the current Translation Editors.
 Look for their SlackSlackSlack is a Collaborative Group Chat Platform https://slack.com/.
 The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. names and try to contact them on the WordPress Slack Team in the #Polyglots channel.

 Some Translation Editors don’t leave contact information on their profiles.
 If that is the case, go to https://make.wordpress.org/polyglots and write a post, mentioning the translation editors’ username (ex. @petya).
 In that post, explain you’d like to get involved and ask them to add you as a translation editor.
 The translation editors should get an email notification because you mentioned them in the post.

-It’s possible that the team is not inactive, but simply delayed for some reason.
+Note: It’s possible that the team is not inactive but simply delayed for some reason.
 Please be patient and give the translation editors at least a week to respond.

 Step 3: Polyglots team lead contacts current Translation Editor(s).
-The Polyglots team lead has a way to contact a translation editor and will make a final effort to get in touch with them.
+The Polyglots team lead will also make a final effort to get in touch with them.

-After these steps have been taken, if no response has been given, a Polyglots team lead will make the translation editors change in the local site, enabling the new contributor to validate their translations and the translations of others.
+After these steps have been taken, if no response has been given, a Polyglots team lead will vet the candidate and make the translation editors change in the local site, enabling the new contributor to validate their translations and the translations of others.